Salt tax: England

-During the commonwealth period, the previously abolished salt tax was reintroduced in 1641, however the tax was revoked in 1660 and not reinstated until 1693 under the reign of William III.
-The tax was originally set at two shillings a bushel on foreign salt, one shilling on native salt however in 1696 this was doubled and remained until it was abolished in 1825.
+During the Commonwealth period, the previously abolished salt tax was reintroduced in 1641.
+However, the tax was revoked in 1660 and not reinstated until 1693 under the reign of William III.
+The tax was originally set at two shillings a bushel on foreign salt, one shilling on native salt.
+However, in 1696 this was doubled and remained until it was abolished in 1825.
 Salt tax was collected by over 600 officials at the time.
-The British salt tax was abolished in 1825 as a result of salt becoming an important mineral in the manufacturing processes evolving during the industrial revolution.
+The British salt tax was abolished in 1825 as a result of salt becoming an important mineral in the manufacturing processes evolving during the Industrial Revolution.
 Much of the impetus behind the repeal of salt duties came from manufacturers wanting to produce sodium carbonate from common salt through the Leblanc process, rather than extracting it from marine plants such as kelp or barilla.
-Britain's salt act of 1882 prohibited Indians from collecting or selling salt, a staple in their diet.